The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 We know that.

-Oh yeah.
+Oh, yeah.

-And remember, the Iraq war supposedly costs us a trillion dollars, so everything Obama was going to do was going to save was going to cost just under a trillion dollars.
+And remember, the Iraq war supposedly costs us a trillion dollars, so everything Obama was going to do was going to save, was going to cost just under a trillion dollars.

 Health care doesn't matter.

-Because Obama was constantly telling us that Iraq cost a trillion.
+It was going to be the stimulus, under a trillion, because Obama was constantly telling us that Iraq cost a trillion.

-Odyssey Dawn, I'm sorry, uh, ran up a tab for as much as 168 million dollars with coalition forces launching 112 Tomahawk cruise missiles that cost a million to a million and a half each.
+The first day alone of Obama's Operation Odyssey, Odyssey Dawn, I'm sorry, ran up a tab for as much as $168 million with coalition forces launching 112 Tomahawk cruise missiles that cost a million to a million and a half each.

-That's a lot of damn health care insurance for a lot of teachers that were spending on missiles.
+That's a lot of damn health care insurance for a lot of teachers that we're spending on missiles.

 Most of the missiles came from U.S. warships.